 Cascading Development Framework

 Cascading is a application development framework for building data applications.
-Acting as an abstraction layer, Cascading does the heavy lifting and converts your applications built on Cascading into MapReduce jobs that run effectively on top of Hadoop.
+Acting as an abstraction layer, Cascading does the heavy lifting and converts your applications built on Cascading into MapReduce and Tez jobs that run effectively on top of Hadoop.

 The Cascading SDK provides a collection of tools, documentation, libraries, tutorials and example projects from the greater Cascading community and enables the rapid development of batch and interactive data-driven applications.